statisticsnorway/maskinporten-guardian/README.md

 So, you want to become a trusted party?
 You will need to:

 1. Get hold of a maskinporten client ID associated with the API(s) that you want to consume.
-Administrators of _Samhandlingsportalen_ can help you with this.
-If in doubt, post a question to Team Argus on the
+Administrators of _[Samarbeidsportalen](https://samarbeid.digdir.no/)_ can help you with this.
+If in doubt, post a question on the
    #hjelp_dapla slack channel.

 2. You will need information about the API you want consume - including the required Maskinporten _data scopes_.
 This